 Notice in this example from the Irish-American newspaper, The Shamrock (17 Aug 1816) – published in New York City – that these passengers left from the port of Sligo, Ireland on board the brig Juno and landed in New London, CT.
 There they boarded the “sloop MacDonough” which in turn set sail for New York City – where they arrived on 16 August 1816.

 This pre-1820 passenger list tells us that these immigrants landed twice on their trip to America, that they took two ships to finally reach their destination – an alert that their names will appear on two different passenger lists.
 Once on the passenger list for the brig Juno that landed in New London, CT and again on the passenger list for the sloop MacDonough that landed in New York City.

 Notice also that this passenger list gives the hometown or county of origin of each passenger.
 Critical information that is almost never given in the Federal post-1820 passenger lists.

 Tip: Passenger lists were not collected by the government until 1820 – these early lists can be difficult if not impossible to find.
 Newspapers are a terrific source for Colonial passenger lists.

 Click on these links to see a few examples of the thousands of passenger lists, published in newspapers that can be found in GenealogyBank.

 I copied out the index citations for Ella’s brother Charles and sisters: Agnes and Elizabeth.

 But, now look carefully at these records.
 In the census – the mother’s name is: Mary and in these vital records it is given as Annie Stewart.

 So, you need to determine – if these records are for the same family or not.

+Questions you might ask: 1.
+Are Annie & Mary the same person?
 Perhaps one name is her first name and the other her middle name OR perhaps Annie died and Stephen remarried a person named Mary before the 1881 census was taken.